 One night I sat alone downstairs and stared into the remains of the fire, willing myself to find the courage to do the deed.
 But, as the embers died, so did my resolve.
 I remembered my early conversation with Cinderella about her sisters – all that strange talk of fire and water.
 When they were so cruel to her, all she thought of were their needs not her own.
 I knew that there was only one thing that would make her happy but that same thing would destroy me.

 What could I do?
 Someone as lowly as me would never be admitted to the castle, still less allowed to address the prince.
-But the castle was by a river and I knew that there was a weir at that point, so that night I slipped a message in a bottle and dropped in the river downstream, knowing that in the morning it would be found by someone from the castle.
+But the castle was by a river and I knew that there was a weir at that point, so that night I slipped a message in a glass bottle and dropped the bottle in the river downstream, knowing that in the morning it would be found by someone from the castle.
 As the bottle bobbed away, so did my dreams.
 Next day the prince's man arrived at our house with a glass slipper and a suggestion.
 I never saw my Cinders again.

 Published on 12 December 2009